mku11/Salmon-AES-CTR/README.md

 }
 ```

-You can now add the java libraries to your project:
+Add the java libraries to your project:
 ```
 dependencies {
     implementation 'com.mku.salmon:salmon-core:1.0.5'